 Figure 3.42: Float Lock Handle

-6. Push back collar (A) on the end of the driveline and pull the driveline out of combine output shaft (B) until the collar disengages.
+Disconnect the driveline from the combine.
+Push back the collar on the end of the driveline and pull the driveline out of combine output shaft (A) until the collar disengages.

 Figure 3.43: Driveline